XinyueZ/brightnessdemo/README.md

 Brightness Demo
 ======

  * Demo to show how to control brightness though codes.
-In order to give a simple demonstration,  I avoid "difficult" proportional calculation on system brightness value(10 to 255) which could be mirrored by current window brightness(0 to 1).
  * There's including a 5 seconds daley operation that makes system brightness to max.
  * There's including a 5 seconds daley operation that makes system brightness to min.
+ * Use a dummy activity which can refresh brightness status.

 License
 ======